markus0800/SHRED-ROM/README.md

 ```

 ## Getting started
-The required packages are listed in  the `requirements.txt` file and may be installed through the command
+The required packages are listed in  the `requirements.txt` file and may be installed in few minutes through the command
 ```bash
 pip install -r requirements.txt
 ```